rudyardrichter/aperture/README.md

 # aperture

-A demo of several web and infrastructure tools, mainly using python for web services, kubernetes/helm/terraform for infrastructure, and [localstack] for emulating AWS services.
+A demo of several web and infrastructure tools, using an assortment of web service tools, kubernetes/helm/terraform for infrastructure, and [localstack] for emulating AWS services.
 A sort of "home lab" for playing with kubernetes etc.

 (Yes, the infrastructure is way overkill given what the applications are; it's meant as a demo.)